vineethkumarv/sv-wiki/Control-Flow.md

 ![Untitled Diagram-Page-5 drawio (2)](https://user-images.githubusercontent.com/110447788/188492977-950cee1a-5762-440c-ba60-fcb911e155ec.png)

-In the above output, there is no condition is true inside the case statement, then default statement is get executed and prints the 'Value of x = 1' in the output.
+In the above output, there is no condition is true inside the case statement, then the default statement is get executed and prints the 'Value of x = 1' in the output.

 **lab link**  https://github.com/piyushagrawal4578/control-flow/blob/main/unique_case_default/unique_case_default.sv